EOSIO/eos/docs/cleos/command-reference/get/get-account.md

----
-title: "get account"
+## Description
-excerpt: "Retrieves an account from the blockchain."
+Retrieves an account from the blockchain
----

 ## Positional Parameters
 - `name` _TEXT_ - The name of the account to retrieve
 - `core-symbol` _TEXT_ - The expected core symbol of the chain you are querying